iszczesniak/cpp/memory/index.md

 ## Returning a result

 If the return type is a non-reference type, we say that a function returns the result by value.
-In modern C++, returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
-It's not what it used to be in the deep past, before C++ was standardized.
-Back then returning by value always copied the result twice.
-First, from a local variable of the function to a temporary place on the stack for the return value.
-Second, from the temporary place to the destination, e.g., a variable that was initialized with the result.

 If the return type is a reference type, we say that a function returns the result by reference.
 The reference should be initialized with data that will exist when the function returns (i.e., the data should outlive the function).
 For instance, containers (e.g., `std::vector`) offer functions (e.g., `operator[]` or `front`) that return references to dynamically-allocated data.

 The example below shows how to return a result either by value or by reference.